GreysonR/Matter-Particles/README.md

  The default value for `frictionAir` is `0.02`.

 ### `delay`
- `delay` is the delay (in milliseconds) before particles start to dissapear.
+ `delay` is the delay (in milliseconds) before particles start to disappear.
  The default value for `delay` is `400`.

 ### `parent`